-This designation is granted by Bee City Canada, a charitable organization focused on fighting this global decline through enabling others to protect pollinators with local actions.
+This designation was granted by Bee City Canada.
+Bee City Canada is a charitable organization focused on fighting this global decline by enabling others to protect pollinators with local actions.

-Since the designation, there has been quite the buzz on the University of Guelph campus.
+Since the designation, there has been quite a buzz on the University of Guelph campus.

-Here are the University of Guelph's pollinator protecting initatives:
+Here is the University of Guelph's pollinator protecting initiatives:

-The Grounds department has taken the lead on enhancing and creating a pollinator-friendly landscape on campus through integrating pollinator-friendly plants and flowering tree species.
+The Grounds department has taken the lead on enhancing and creating a pollinator-friendly landscape on campus by integrating pollinator-friendly plants and flowering tree species.